ozyurtf/cpu-scheduler/README.md

 The main way to prevent race conditions is to prevent more than one process or thread from reading and writing the shared data at the same time.
 In other words, if one process or thread uses a shared variable or file, the other processs or threads should be excluded from doing the same thing and we call this **mutual exclusion**.

-And the section of the program in which shared resources are accessed is called **critical region**.
+And the section of the program/codes in which shared resources are accessed is called **critical region**.

 If can develop a system in which two or more processes never be within their critical regions at the same time, we can prevent races.

-But the issue is that if we develop the system with this way (in other words if we only prevent multiple processes to be not in their critical regions at the same time) we prevent races but we also prevent parallel processes cooperating correctly and using shared resources efficiently.
+But the issue is that if we develop the system with this way (in other words if we only try to prevent multiple processes from being in their critical regions at the same time) we prevent races but this also prevents parallel processes to cooperate correctly and to use shared resources efficiently.

 So to prevent the races in a more efficient and better way, we should have these additional 3 conditions: